 We run a popular undergraduate program and a highly sought-after graduate program, as well as offering public colloquia, exhibitions, seminars, and discussion groups.

 The undergraduate program is among the largest in North America.
 Our undergraduates can combine the study of history of science and medicine (including medical ethics, health policy, and medical anthropology) with a selected area of science itself.
-In 2015 it was voted the #1 concentration by seniors.

 Our graduate program trains students broadly and flexibly for today’s competitive academic market.
 All students gain expertise in a range of key approaches and areas in the field before specializing in a particular area or time period.
 Graduate students can also take secondary fields in Critical Media Practice, Studies of Women Gender and Sexuality, Film and Visual Studies, or Science, Technology, and Society.